hycner/ext-test-site/README.md

 # ext-test-site
-A site to play with security testing extension exploits
+Site to play with security testing extension exploits